SwarmRoboticResearch/platypus3000/README.md

 The following steps get you up and running:

 1. Make sure that maven 2 is installed on you system.
 On debian the according package is called `maven2`.
-2. Because Platypus3000 depends on the processing library and the processing library is not (yet) in the maven central repository you need to install it manually to your local maven repository.
+2. Because Platypus3000 depends on the processing library which is not (yet) in the maven central repository you need to install it manually to your local maven repository.
 For this:
     1. Go to https://processing.org/download/ and download version 2.2 of processing and unpack it to your disk.
     2. Install the processing library and its pdf export library to your local maven repository using the following commands: